openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 Initially the creation of an etcd cluster will be driven in the same way as other platforms.
 Once the cluster has two members, the etcd daemon will be removed from the static pod definition and recreated as a resource controlled by RHEL-HA.
 At this point, the Cluster Etcd Operator (CEO) will be made aware of this change so that some membership management functionality that is now handled by RHEL-HA can be disabled.
-This will be achieved by having the same entity that drives the configuration of RHEL-HA use the OpenShift API to update a field on the Infrastructure CR - which can only succeed if the control-plane is healthy.
+This will be achieved by having the same entity that drives the configuration of RHEL-HA use the OpenShift API to update a field in the `BareMetalPlatformSpec` part of the Infrastructure CR - which can only succeed if the control-plane is healthy.

 To enable this flow, we propose the addition of a `externallyManagedEtcd` field to the `BareMetalPlatformSpec` which defaults to False.
 This will limit the scope of CEO changes to that specific platform, and well as allow the use of a tightly scoped credential to make the change.